 Scare Related vs. Premises Liability Related Injuries

 Haunted house owners are liable for injuries that arise from onsite hazards and negligent actions.
 However, all haunted house visitors assume a certain amount of risk the moment they walk through the entrance.
 If your or your child’s injury resulted from normal, safe, and age-appropriate haunted house conditions, the courts will likely side with the haunted house.
 Anxiety attacks and other fear-related injuries will generally not stand up as fair personal injury arguments in court.
-The most common type of injury is slip and fall injuries.
+The most common type of injury is slip and fall injuries in San Antonino.